floydnant/rockket/README.md

     cd ../server
     npm i
     ```

-2. Create 2 databases with the names `todo-app` and `todo-app-testing` and the default credentials
+2. Create 2 databases with the names `todo-app` and `todo-app-testing` with the default credentials

 3. Fill in the environment variables in `server/.env`
     ```env
     DATABASE_URL="postgresql://postgres:postgres@localhost:5432/todo-app?schema=public"